-REFUNDING ISSUE Moody's Rating: A2
+Moody's Rating: A2 See "RATING" Herein

-In the opinion of Bond Counsel, according to present State of Minnesota and federal laws, regulations and rulings, assuming compliance with certain covenants, the interest on the Bonds is not includable in gross income for federal income tax purposes or in net taxable income of individuals, estates and trusts for State of Minnesota income tax purposes, and is not an item of tax preference in determining federal or Minnesota alternative minimum tax applicable to individuals.
-Interest on the Bonds is subject to the State of Minnesota franchise tax applicable to corporations, including financial institutions, and is includable in the calculation of certain federal taxes imposed on corporations.
-The Bonds will not be designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Internal Revenue Code.
-(See "TAX EXEMPTION.").
+In the opinion of Bond Counsel, according to present State of Minnesota and federal laws, regulations and rulings, assuming compliance with certain covenants, the interest on the Bonds is not includable in gross income for federal income tax purposes and, to the same extent, is not includable in taxable net income of individuals, estates and trusts for State of Minnesota income tax purposes.
+Interest on the Bonds is not an item of tax preference in determining federal alternative minimum tax applicable to individuals, or Minnesota alternative minimum tax applicable to individuals, estates or trusts.
+Interest on the Bonds is subject to the State of Minnesota franchise tax applicable to corporations, including financial institutions.
+The Bonds will not be designated as "qualified tax-exempt obligations" within the meaning of Section 265(b) (3) of the Internal Revenue Code.
+(See "TAX CONSIDERATIONS.")

-\$60,750,000 Minnesota Higher Education Facilities Authority Revenue Refunding Bonds, Series 2017A (University of St. Thomas)

-(DTC Book Entry Only)
+\$80,525,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2019 (University of St. Thomas) (DTC Book Entry Only)